marnix/zig-stm32f3discovery-play/INFO.md

 - the magnetometer (MAG, I2C address 0b0011110, device ID 0x40).

+See below about what information is exchanged with these devices via I2C or SPI, using a concept of "registers".

+Note that each of the two devices has its own set of registers, but these do not share any register addresses, and (slightly confusingly) these are documented in the same table in the datasheet:
+0x00-0x3F (...\_A) are for the accelerometer, and 0x40-0x6F (...\_M) are for the magnetometer.

 Separately from the I2C connection,
 MCU pins PE4 + PE5 = INT1 + INT2 generate various configurable interrupts,
 the first if data is available,